You hose down your pet, they rush inside, water ends up everywhere. On the rug, on the walls, even on you when they playfully shake out their fur.

 Many of these units don’t push enough air for dogs with an underlayer of fur so you’re going to want to get one with a high CFM if you think that it’s the way to go for your dog.

 Stand dryers are mostly used by professional groomers.
 They’re essentially hands-free, but they can be great for at home use if you find yourself in a position where you also need to brush out the fur of a dog with a long coat.
+For the grooming table You can also need dog stairs for bed to help dog climb on the table.

 If you have a dedicated space for one then they’re great to have, but not everyone is going to find a lot of use for one in the home.